hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 ### Apply for leaves

 - You need to apply for a leave by filling the **Leave Application Form** on your `HackerBay Employee Dashboard`.
-You should fill this form **atleast 3 working days in advance.**
+You should fill this form **at least 3 working days in advance.**
 - Your manager would let you know if your leave is approved.
 - **Emergency:** We understand this sometimes happens.
 Fill the form on the same day of the emergency.
 You can claim emergency leave twice / yr and we require evidence to consider it.
 If you claim emergency leave without evidence, a violation will be reported against you.